dmitrychebayewski/air-quality-monitor-nl-api/README.md

 The project is a polygon for learning the art of building and testing an API.

-Using the well-known ope service [LUCHTMEETNET 2020 OPENAPI](https://api-docs.luchtmeetnet.nl/), I have launched the consumer service, [airrotterdam-api](https://app.swaggerhub.com/apis/dmitrychebayewski/airrotterdam/0.9)
+Using the well-known ope service [LUCHTMEETNET 2020 OPENAPI](https://api-docs.luchtmeetnet.nl/), I have launched the service that consumes and aggregates the data, produced by LuchtmeeNet open API.

 ## Info from Luchtmeetnet